cshannon-mdsol/Homework-DockerTutorial/DockerTraining.md

 2. Containerizing an application
     * Not sure if the node-bulletin-board was supposed to end up in this repository but I followed the instructions using terminal.
 Seeing an app run, and testing it, on localhost was really cool.
+    * Ended up having to delete the nested repository because of an error Commit failed - exit code 1 received